 Vitamin B12 helps in the creation of red blood cells, which deliver oxygen to cells throughout your body.
-Also, vitamin B12 helps to maintain the nervous system and participates in metabolism, which is the breakdown of carbohydrates, protein and fat to provide energy to operate, maintain and repair your body.
+B12 also helps to maintain the nervous system and participates in metabolism, which is the breakdown of carbohydrates, protein and fat to provide energy to operate, maintain and repair your body.

-Why Supplements are Necessary
+Why Supplements Are Necessary

 Symptoms of B12 Deficiency